L1zardW1zard/test-task-3/README.md

 # Important
-- Images saving locally in server, so images won't load after cloning.
-But it should work fine on deploy
+- Images saving locally in server so images won't load after cloning (should work fine on deploy)
 ## How to launch
 - Copy master branch
 - Install packages inside /server and /client folders (```npm i```)